Please click on the next items for details:

 Flowering may sometimes cause deterioration or death of the original plant but one consolation is that the seed which is then produced gives an opportunity to raise new varieties, as in the case of Fargesia murielae , which flowered during the 1990's and is now available in a number of different clones, each growing to a different height.

-Fargesia nitida and its varieties flowered around the years 2002 to 2008 and seem unlikely to recover.
+Fargesia nitida and its varieties flowered around the years 2002 to 2008 and they seem unlikely to recover.
 Fortunately a new generation has now been raised from seed and are included in our pricelist.

 Pleioblastus shibuyanus 'Tsuboi' flowered in 2009 and has been withdrawn from sale until it has recovered its normal vigour.